Overcome Depression: Expert Therapy Services in Kingston

 There are many options for depression therapy in Ontario.
 For example, if you are looking for in-person Depression therapy in Kingston, you can contact Kingston Therapists and Counsellors.
 We also offer expert online psychotherapy for depression.

-Jamie Gauthier - Associate Registered Psychotherapist (Qualifying)
+Ekta Sehgal - Registered Psychotherapist (Qualifying)

 BIO

-Ekta Sehgal - Associate Registered Psychotherapist (Qualifying)
+Mandy Jasper - Registered Psychotherapist (Qualifying)

 Adults